Lie symmetry analysis of the two-Higgs-doublet model field equations: Introduction

 where $\hat{\mc{S}}$ is the action transformed by the symmetry.
 Second, the \textit{divergence symmetries}, where

-is the integral of a total divergence $d_\mu \beta^\mu$, where $d_\mu\equiv d/dx^\mu$ is a total derivative, for non-vanishing, local functions $\beta^\mu$.
-Here $\Delta \mc{S}$ is, by the divergence theorem, converted to a boundary term, which vanishes under the usual boundary conditions on the fields, as shown in the last equality of \eqref{E:introDivSym}.
+is the integral of a total divergence $d_\mu \beta^\mu$, with non-vanishing, local functions $\beta^\mu$.
+Here, $\Delta \mc{S}$ is, by the divergence theorem, converted to a boundary term, which vanishes under the usual boundary conditions on the fields, as shown in the last equality of \eqref{E:introDivSym}.
 These first two types of symmetries are the \textit{variational symmetries}, symmetries of the action $\mc{S}$.
-Variational symmetries usually translate to symmetries of the corresponding quantum theory, provided the measure of Feynman's path integral is invariant as well as the action $\mc{S}$.
+Variational symmetries are typically preserved in the corresponding quantum theory, provided both the action $\mc{S}$ and the measure of Feynman’s path integral remain invariant.
 Moreover, variational Lie symmetries lead to conserved currents by Noether's theorem \cite{Noether1918}.
-The third kind of symmetries are the \textit{non-variational symmetries} that preserve the structure of the field equations, but do not leave the action $\mc{S}$ invariant.
+The third type of symmetries are the \textit{non-variational symmetries} that preserve the structure of the field equations, but do not leave the action $\mc{S}$ invariant.

 When a symmetry only transforms free and dependent variables $(x,y)$, it is called a \textit{point symmetry}.
-The derivatives of the dependent variables are also transformed under a point symmetry, but these transformations are dictated by the transformations of the variables $(x,y)$.
-This means a point symmetry cannot interchange a dependent variable with its derivative.
+The derivatives of the dependent variables are also transformed under a point symmetry, however, these transformations are dictated by the transformations of the variables $(x,y)$.
+This implies that a point symmetry cannot, for instance, interchange a dependent variable with its derivative.